woojoo666/arcana-notes/notes11.md

 not the child
 but the interpreter that is creating the child

+### Removing Insertions

-something worth mentioning
+* something worth mentioning
-i actually used to think that every insertion would also be stored at an address so every time you made an insertion it would look like
+* i actually used to think that every insertion operation would also be stored at an address
+    * // TODO: FIND REFERENCED SECTION ??
+* just like every spawn/clone node is stored at an address:

         foo:
+            _a: someObj()

+* insertions would also look like that:

+        foo:
             _a: someCollector <: someValue

+* i did this so that you could override or remove insertions
+  * just like you can override/remove spawn/clone operations by overriding the property where they are stored
+  * so for the earlier example, you could do `foo(_a: undefined)` to remove the clone operation `someObj()`

-i did this so that you could override or remove insertions however, this seems unnecessarily complicated much simpler is to just make it so that actors can be receive or send any number of insertions completely separate from the address system if you want to allow callers to override/remove insertions just wrap it in another actor
+* however, this seems unnecessarily complicated
+* much simpler is to just make it so that actors can be receive or send any number of insertions
+* completely separate from the address system
+* if you want to allow callers to override/remove insertions
+* just wrap it in another actor

         foo:
             _a:
                 someCollector <: someValue

-all values have to be stored at an address so this includes insertions
+* note that all values have to be stored at an address
+* so this includes insertions, inserted items
+* but the insertion operation itself, is not something stored at an address

+###

 what are Collections
 they aren't an actual object